next-theme/theme-next-docs/source/docs/theme-settings/custom-files.md

 * 900px → when screen width >= 1600px.
 * In mobile / tablet devices it will use responsive width.

 You can change content width by editing CSS style file.
-Edit `source/_data/variables.styl` in {% label primary@Hexo root directory %} and add varibles:
+Edit `source/_data/variables.styl` in {% label info@site root directory %} and add varibles:

 {% tabs change-content-width %}
 <!-- tab Muse / Mist schemes -->